-The Practical Nursing certificate program is designed to prepare students for entry into practice as well as provide opportunities for students seeking admission into Advanced Placement LPN-RN programs.
-Upon award of the Practical Nursing certificate, graduates are qualified to sit for the National Council Licensure Examination for Practical Nurses (NCLEX-LPN).**
+The Practical Nursing certificate program is designed to prepare students for entry into practice as well as provide opportunities for students seeking admission into RN programs.
+Through an appropriate choice of general education courses, students may prepare for the Associate in Applied Science (A.A.S.) degree admission requirements.
+Upon award of the Practical Nursing certificate, graduates are qualified to sit for the National Council Licensure Examination for Practical Nurses (NCLEX).**

 Admission Procedures and Requirements